pingforhelp/BCA/docs/computer-sci/Out.md

 i.e,. from the Central Hub to the Secondary Hubs and then to the devices (or) from bottom to top that is i.e., devices to the secondary hub & then to the Central hub.

-# IP Address
+# Internet basics
-* It is a multi-point connection & a non-robust topology because if the backbone fails the topology crashes.
+It is a multi-point connection & a non-robust topology because if the backbone fails the topology crashes.

 # What is Internet?
-A) The Internet is a global network of interconnected computers & devices that allows users to access and share information & devices allowing them to communicate and exchange data.
+The Internet is a global network of interconnected computers & devices that allows users to access and share information & devices allowing them to communicate and exchange data.

 It enables users to access a wide range of services such as:

-1) Websites
+1. Websites
-2) Emails
+2. Emails
-3) Social Media
+3. Social Media
-4) Online applications
+4. Online applications
-5) Cloud storage
+5. Cloud storage

 Initial tools for World Wide Web
-1) Education
+1. Education
-2) Business
+2. Business
-3) Entertainment
+3. Entertainment
-4) Personal Communication
+4. Personal Communication

-Network Protocol:
-A network Protocol is a set of rules that govern data communication b/w different devices in a Network.
+Network Protocol: A network Protocol is a set of rules that govern data communication between different devices in a Network.

-Types of Network Protocols
+Types of Network Protocols:
-1) Network Communication
+1. Network Communication
-2) Network Management
+2. Network Management
-3) Network Security
+3. Network Security

-Network Communication Communication Protocols are really important for the functioning of a network.
+Network Communication Communication Protocols are really important for the functioning of a network:
-* These Protocols formally set out of rules & format through which data is transferred.
+- These Protocols formally set out of rules & format through which data is transferred.
-* These protocols handle Syntax, Semantics, Error-detection etc.
+- These protocols handle Syntax, Semantics, Error-detection etc.

 # Network Communication Protocols

-1) HTTP Hyper Text Transfer Protocol:
+1 HTTP Hyper Text Transfer Protocol:
 - 7-layer Protocol
-- Used to transfer
+- Used to transfer data
-- Works on Client - Server Model
+- Works on Client Server Model

 2) TCP Transmission Control Protocol:
 - Connection Oriented Protocol & reliable
 - Used for Communication over a network
-- Many applications, such as emails, FTP etc.
+- Many applications, such as emails, FTP etc...

 3) UDP User Datagram Protocol:
 - It is a Connectionless layout Protocol that layout a basic but unreliable message service.
 - UDP adds no flow Control, reliability or error recovery functions.

-4) Internet Protocol (IP): IP is a protocol that-
+4) Internet Protocol (IP):
+- IP is a protocol that-